Calculate the heat loads.

 Specific Heat

-The specific heat of a product is the amount of heat required (BTU’s) to raise or lower the temperature of one pound of the product by 1 degree F.
+The specific heat of a product is the amount of heat required, BTU to raise or lower the temperature of one pound of the product by 1 degree F.

 Latent Heat

-The latent heat of a product refers to a change of state in a product from one phase to another.
-An example of this would be changing water from a liquid to a solid.
+The latent heat of a product refers to a state change in a product from one phase to another.
+An example is changing water from a liquid to a solid.

-There is numerous published data pertaining to what each product’s specific heats and latent properties are.
+Numerous published data pertaining to each product’s specific heats and latent properties exist.
 A.S.H.R.A.E. has published much information on this subject.
-Krack Corporation has also published a manual which contains very helpful information.
+Krack Corporation has also published a manual that contains very helpful information.

 Finding heat loads on a product

-We will use water as a basis of comparison, since most products contain water; these numbers are the maximum that apply in refrigeration.
+We will use water as a basis of comparison since most products contain water; these numbers are the maximum that applies in refrigeration.

 Example